scottcolfer/scottcolfer.github.io/_posts/2019-03-20-measuring-value-software.md

 ---
 layout: post
-title: "How do we measure the value of software?"
+title: "How do we measure the value of software features of public services?"
 date: 2019-03-20
 ---